Originally published on 13 October 2021

 git_daemon_flags="--syslog --base-path=/home/git/repos --export-all --reuseaddr --detach"

-service (we’ll start the nginx
+Start the git_daemon service (we’ll start the nginx service later):

 $ sudo service git_daemon start